Crop improvement is defined as the science that deals with the development of new crop varieties with superior quality and quantity.

 - Adoption of better cultivation methods

-- Use of manures and fertilizers
+- Use of manures and fertilisers

 - Control of pests of crops